-- Specialty Stores & Other Department Stores EBITDA Margin: Specialty stores & other department stores EBITDA margin declined by 5.2% in 2011 to reach 25.9%.
+- Specialty Stores & Other Department Stores EBITDA Margin: Specialty stores & other department stores EBITDA margin declined from 31.95% in 2010 to 25.64% in 2011.
 The decline was primarily due to lower wholesale gross profit margins in the U.S. and Europe, reflecting significant increases in raw material costs.
 The figure has continued to rise gradually and in 2014, the margin stood at 34.99%.
 However, in 2015, the margins fell to 32.78%.
 Many clothing makers and big retailers in North America have been struggling as a result of a warmer than usual holiday season and general macroeconomic weakness.
 This has been reflected in the lower margins for 2015.
 Going forward, while we expect the margins to decline in 2016, the figure should return to positive growth thereafter.

-Ralph Lauren is a global leader in the design, marketing and distribution of premium lifestyle products.
-Its products include apparel, accessories and fragrance collections for men and women as well as children's wear and home furnishings.
-The company's brands such as Ralph Lauren, Club Monaco, and Rugby are some of the world’s most widely recognizable consumer brands.
+Ralph Lauren is a global leader in the design, marketing, and distribution of premium lifestyle products.
+Its products include apparel, accessories, and fragrance collections for men and women, as well as children's wear and home furnishings.
+The company's brands such as Ralph Lauren, Club Monaco, and Polo are some of the world’s most widely recognizable consumer brands.

 The company offers a broad spectrum of lifestyle products that include:

-- Accessories: Products encompass a broad range, including footwear, eyewear, watches, jewelry, hats, belts and leathergoods, including handbags and luggage
+- Accessories: Products encompass a broad range, including footwear, eyewear, watches, jewelry, hats, belts, wallets, sleepwear, and leathergoods, including handbags and luggage

-- Home: Coordinated products for the home that include bedding and bath products, furniture, fabric and wallpaper, paint, tabletop and giftware
+- Home: Coordinated products for the home that include bedding and bath products, furniture, fabric, rugs, lighting, barware, wallpaper, paint, tabletop, and giftware

 Factory stores, a highly attractive channel in current economic scenario

 Ralph Lauren is a global brand and derives a lot of its revenue from outside North America.
 However, as both Asia and Europe are coping with weak macroeconomic conditions, factory stores have emerged as an attractive choice for value conscious consumers as they provide better bargains.

 Increasing revenue share of Retail business